qlik-oss/core-assisted-prescription/README.md

   stack is included during deployment.
 Mainly to be consumed by sys admins.
 - `/viz` - The Docker Swarm visualizer used to see an overview of the deployment, and where services are running.
   Only available in Swarm mode.
 Manly to be consumed by sys admins.
-- `/grafana` - The metrics dashboard towards Promethues.
+- `/grafana` - The metrics dashboard towards Prometheus.
 Used to see an overview of monitoring and performance of the deployed services.
 Only available if the monitoring stack is included during deployment.
 Mainly to be consumed by sys admins.